Conflict-of-interest editing on Wikipedia: The North Face

 Guarita State Park was one of several articles affected by a covert advertising campaign.
 The article's previous main image (above) was briefly replaced by one prominently featuring a man in a North Face jacket.

 In May 2019, marketing agency Leo Burnett Tailor Made revealed they had been hired by outdoor clothing company The North Face to replace images of outdoor destinations with photos containing the company's apparel, in an attempt to get its apparel to appear at the top of Google results through search engine optimization.
 Following media coverage, the photos were all removed from articles and some modified by Wikimedia Commons users to remove or obscure the branding.
 The Wikimedia Foundation condemned the stunt, stating in a press release: "When The North Face exploits the trust you have in Wikipedia to sell you more clothes, you should be angry.
 Adding content that is solely for commercial promotion goes directly against the policies, purpose and mission of Wikipedia".

 After Wikipedia volunteers blocked the accounts involved for breaches of Wikipedia policies on paid editing, The North Face posted a response as a reply on Twitter, stating that they had ended the campaign and that "We believe deeply in Wikipedia's mission and apologize for engaging in activity inconsistent with those principles."
 Leo Burnett Tailor Made stated they "found a unique way to contribute photography of adventure destinations to their respective Wikipedia articles while achieving the goal of elevating those images in search rankings" and that they had "since learned that this effort worked counter to Wikipedia's community guidelines."

 The campaign was described as "wildly misguided" and as having "egregiously violated just about every principle you can think about with respect to trying to maintain consumer trust" by Americus Reed, a professor of marketing at the University of Pennsylvania in an interview to The New York Times.

 2020s

 Anti-Defamation League

-In 2020, the Anti-Defamation League trained its staff to edit Wikipedia pages, but after the project caused Wikipedia editors to criticize this as a conflict of interest, the ADL suspended the project in April 2021.
+In 2020 the Anti-Defamation League trained its staff to edit Wikipedia pages, but after conflict-of-interest criticisms from Wikipedia editors the ADL suspended the project in April 2021.

+University of California, Board of Regents

+In January 2025, PR administrator from University of California, Berkeley edited the University of California chancellor Rich Lyons page.